 4 System for general aviation air-to-ground radiotelephone within the United States of America

+[Editor’s note: Consider moving band plan to new Report.]

 4.1 General aviation air-to-ground radiotelephone service

 This service operates in the 454-459 MHz band and can provide a variety of telecommunication services to private aircraft such as small single engine planes and corporate jets.
 CFR47 § 22.805 contains the channel allocations for the general aviation air-to-ground service.
 These channels have a bandwidth of 20 kHz and are designated by their centre frequencies in megahertz.